-Comparing Pericapsular Nerve Group Block With Lumbar Erector Spinae Plain Block in Total Hip Arthroplasty Surgery
+Comparing Pericapsular Nerve Group Block with Lumbar Erector Spinae Plain Block in Total Hip Arthroplasty Surgery

-April 19, 2024 updated by: Beliz Bilgili, Marmara University
+January 8, 2025 updated by: Beliz Bilgili, Marmara University

-Comparing Postoperative Opioid Consumption of Pericapsular Nerve Group (PENG) Block With Lumbar Erector Spinae Plain Block in Total Hip Arthroplasty Surgery
+Comparing Postoperative Opioid Consumption of Pericapsular Nerve Group (PENG) Block with Lumbar Erector Spinae Plain Block in Total Hip Arthroplasty Surgery

 Total hip arthroplasty is a common surgical procedure aiming to improve mobility and quality of life in patients suffering from hip pain.
 Despite being a frequently performed procedure, there is high variability in the peri-operative anaesthetic and analgesic management for total hip arthroplasty.